Edinburgh Film Fest new director seeks broad revival

 The closing night features the U.S. Disney Pixar production "Brave", set in the Scottish Highlands with the voices of such stars as Kelly Macdonald, Billy Connolly, Emma Thompson and Robbie Coltrane.

-The noted Chinese documentary maker Wang Bing will discuss his film career, while the festval will also spotlight a retrospective on cult Japanese film maker Shinya Tsukamoto.
+The noted Chinese documentary maker Wang Bing will discuss his film career, while the festival will also spotlight a retrospective on cult Japanese film maker Shinya Tsukamoto.

 The massively exuberant Edinburgh Fringe festival, which runs in parallel with the city's International Festival in August, has become a global market for new artistic talent.